 James G. Bowles Juvenile Hall is a secure detention facility for youth who fall under the jurisdiction of the Juvenile Court.
 Youth detained at Juvenile Hall are alleged to have committed a law violation and are detained for the protection of themselves and/or the community.
 The Juvenile Hall program is structured to provide individual and group activities and a well-balanced school program.
 Youth are provided with the necessities of life including food, clothing, and living quarters, as well as mental health, medical, and dental care.
 Juvenile Corrections Officers are trained to provide support and assist youth adjusting to detention.
 They closely observe and document behaviors in the form of a report.
 This information, which might include gang affiliation or traits, disruptive behavior, quality of peer interaction, and readiness to receive instruction, is reported to officers in the Probation Department's investigative or supervision divisions.
 Detention Reports are also provided to the Court, which uses it as a factor in dispositional decisions.
+Both the Furlough Treatment and Rehabilitation Program and the Pathways Academy are located on the Juvenile Hall campus.

 Furlough Treatment and Rehabilitation is a 30-bed short-term in-custody program designed for youth who are on furlough release, or who are pending transfer to a court ordered treatment facility, which may include Camp Erwin Owen or the Larry J. Rhoades Kern Crossroads Facility.
 Pathways Academy is a highly structured commitment program for female offenders.
 Pathways Academy works collaboratively to ensure each youth successfully completes her commitment and makes a smooth transition into the community.
 At Pathways Academy, staff continuously strive to rehabilitate and provide resources in an effort to reintegrate youth into the community.
-They are provided with evidence based services and linked with outside service organizations.
+They are provided with evidence-based services and linked with outside service organizations.
 The girls participate in an educational program administered by KCSOS and receive mental health services through Juvenile Probation Psychiatric Services.

-The Kern Crossroads Facility is a secure residential institution with an operational capacity of 120 beds.
+The Kern Crossroads Facility is a secure residential institution with an operational capacity of

+120 beds.
 It was created to provide a local institution option for juvenile male offenders, ages 14-18, in lieu of a Division of Juvenile Justice (DJJ) commitment.
 The rehabilitative function of the Kern Crossroads Facility relies on a program design that includes evidence-based cognitive behavioral therapy, incentives, education, work experience, vocational training, athletics, physical education, group living and a mental health counseling component.
-Youth attend school half of the day and participate in vocational/work programs and/or counseling the other half of the day.
-The custody portion of the program is a two-tiered, 168 or 252-point program to be followed by intensive Aftercare supervision.
+Youth attend school and participate in vocational/work programs and/or counseling when not in the classroom.
+The custody portion of the program is a two-tiered, 168 or 252 day program to be followed by intensive Aftercare supervision.
 The facility programing includes two evidence-based risk assessment tools, the PACT and the MAYSI-2 (Mental Health Screening).